-Automated testing has become standard industry practice, saving quality assurance engineers the time and effort required of manual testing while enhancing overall code efficiency and accuracy.
+Testing Automation has become standard industry practice, saving quality assurance engineers the time and effort required for manual testing while enhancing overall code efficiency and accuracy.
 It also allows companies to reduce costs while speeding up product release times.
 These benefits can become especially apparent when developers are testing web applications that have long life cycles like those in the financial industry.

 When working on these continuously expanding projects, SDETs (Software Development Engineers in Test) must implement the testing infrastructure and automated tests in such a way that the state of the system can be checked at certain designated intervals.
 In a sense, these engineers must travel in virtual time.
 This process can be quite complex and problematic.
 To avoid testing-related issues when working on projects with long life cycles, SDETs can follow several approaches as detailed in this article.
 These approaches are implemented in Ruby, but they can easily be converted to any programming language.